Updated: Sep 2

 Let me know in the comments if you have any questions, or if there are other coping strategies that you would like to share!

-For more about mental health, check out these related blog posts:
+For more about mental health, from a mom's point of vidw, check out these related blog posts: